History

 Cornell University Summer College/Precollege Studies

 In 1983, Cornell University Summer College became the official name of these combined programs for high school students, which were attracting more than 700 students to the Cornell campus every summer.
 Programs in law and engineering were added, as well as seminars in classics, communications, visual arts, biology and health, and clinical psychology.
-Summer College has expanded to offer hundreds of courses on-campus and online year-round and is now known as Cornell University Precollege Studies.
+Summer College has expanded to offer hundreds of courses on-campus and online and is now known as Cornell University Precollege Studies.

 In the past two decades, the program has made a strong effort to increase the diversity of its student population, working to support students who might be the first in their families to attend college and taking special pride in the fact that its students have been drawn from well over 50 countries around the world.